 The Buddy Scheme is organised by King’s College London Students’ Union (KCLSU) to help incoming Widening Participation students form friendships and find communities by matching them up with experienced undergraduates.
 Buddy Mentors are there to answer their questions and signpost to useful resources.
 Everyone on the scheme can choose whether or not they’d like to be matched based on shared interests and/or experiences.

-In built into the scheme are regular virtual events for Buddy Mentors and Mentees to connect with one another and meet others on the scheme.
+The scheme offers regular virtual events for Buddy Mentors and Mentees to connect with one another and meet others in a similar situation.
 Visit the Buddy Scheme webpage to find out more about the scheme and to sign up.